vmware/vic/doc/user_doc/vic_installation/plugin_h5_vcsa.md

       else
        PLUGIN_MANAGER_BIN="../../vic-ui-windows"</pre>

-7. Open a command prompt, navigate to <code><i>vic_unpack_dir</i>/vic/ui/VCSA</code>, and run the installer.
+7. Open a command prompt, navigate to `/vic/ui/VCSA`, and run the installer.
    <pre>./install.sh</pre>

     - Make sure that `install.sh` is executable by running `chmod` before you run it.
     - On Windows systems, run `install.sh` in a UNIX shell that supports SSH and SCP, for example Cygwyn or Git Bash.
 Do not use Windows 10 native Bash.

 9. Enter the user name and password for the vCenter Server administrator account.

-10. Enter the root password for the vCenter Server Appliance.
+10. Enter the `root` password for the vCenter Server Appliance.

-    The installer requires the root password of the vCenter Server Appliance three times:
+    The installer requires the `root` password of the vCenter Server Appliance three times:
      - Once to check whether the Bash shell is enabled on the vCenter Server Appliance.
 If the Bash shell is not enabled, the installation fails.
      - Once to copy the files to the appliance over SSH.
      - Once to set the correct ownership on the files and folders.